1-2 small beets OR 1 large beet, peeled and chopped into 2-inch chunks

 Measuring cups and spoons

 - Preheat the oven to 400ºF.

-- Remove leaves from beets and rinse them.
-If using 1 large beet, then roughly chop or quarter it.
+- Remove leaves from the beets and rinse them.
+Then peel and chop them into 2-inch chunks.

-- Place the beets on a baking sheet and drizzle the beets with a splash of oil, then roast in the oven for about 45 minutes to 1 hour, until tender and easily pierced by a fork.
+- Place the beets on a foil-lined baking sheet and drizzle with 1 tbsp. of oil.
+Wrap the foil over the beets, then roast in the oven for about 45 minutes to 1 hour, until tender and easily pierced by a fork.

-- While the beets are roasting in the oven, mince the garlic cloves.
+- While the beets are roasting, peel and mince the garlic cloves.

 - Use a microplane to zest the lemon.
 Then juice the lemon and set both the zest and juice aside for later.

-- Put the roasted beet into a food processor and blend for about one minute.
+- Put the roasted beets into a food processor and blend for about one minute.